Global Entry/SENTRI: 10 Year Violation Unofficial Policy for the Trusted Traveler Program?

 - February 10, 2017

-- Category: Global Entry, NEXUS, SENTRI, Trusted Traveler
+- Category: Global Entry, Global Entry, NEXUS, SENTRI, Trusted Traveler

 I have long suspected that the CBP Ombudsman might have an unofficial policy relating to one-time minor violations.
 My suspicion was that the Ombudsman’s office had an unofficial 10 year policy relating to one time violations.